GaneshShivalingappa/GaneshShivalingappa/README.md

   - Performance and Training Time Comparison Between Physics-Informed Neural Networks (PINNs), FEM-Enhanced Neural Networks, and FEM-Data Based Models.<br>
   - Master's thesis on FFT-Based Full Field Modeling of Crystal Plasticity in Multi-Crystal Metallic Sheets.

-  🔧 I have hands-on experience with Python and Julia, working extensively with packages such as numpy, matplotlib, pytorch, scipy, FEniCS, Tensor, Ferrite, Brightway2, StaticArrays, and LinearAlgebra.
-I’m passionate about applying theoretical knowledge to practical challenges, with a special focus on mechanics.
+  🔧 I have hands-on experience with Python and Julia, working extensively with packages such as numpy, pytorch, scipy, matplotlib, LinearAlgebra, StaticArrays, FEniCS, Tensor, Ferrite and Brightway2.

 ## 🌐 Socials: